irinal2025/nuxt3-store/README.md

 ## 👨‍💻 Author

 **Irina L**

 This is a personal practice project created through self-study in web development.

 ## 🧩 Contributing

 This project is for personal use and experimentation.
 Currently, contributions are not accepted.
-However, if you find any bugs or have feature requests, feel free to open an issue on GitHub."
+However, if you find any bugs or have feature requests, feel free to open an issue on GitHub.
 Thank you for your understanding!

 ---